marcelnoehre/Swagger-For-AAS/README.md

 - Load AAS: drag + drop .aasx file
 - Serve REST server: Shift + F6

-## 2: Generate Swagger
+## 2: Generate Swagger JSON
 - Run SwaggerServiceTest.java (update attributes if necessary)
-- Copy the JSON String written to the console
-- Paste JSON into <a href="https://editor-next.swagger.io/">Swagger-Editor</a>
+- Paste JSON into <a href="https://editor-next.swagger.io/">Swagger-Editor</a> to see the result

+## 3: Generate Swagger CodeGen
+- Run "mvn clean compile" in the root directory of this project
+- The results can be found in "target/generated-sources/swagger/src/main/java/swagger2java"